Netflix January 2020 new releases – new movies, TV shows and originals

 Wednesday 22nd January

-Pandemic: Methods to Forestall an Outbreak Documentary about influenza that examines humankind’s preparedness for one more outbreak
+Pandemic: Tips on how to Forestall an Outbreak Documentary about influenza that examines humankind’s preparedness for one more outbreak

 Thursday 23rd January

-The Ghost Bride A Mandarin homicide thriller specializing in a younger girl how finds herself within the afterlife

-October Faction Comedian adaptation a couple of monster searching couple who hold their identification hidden from their youngsters
+October Faction Comedian adaptation a few monster searching couple who maintain their id hidden from their youngsters

 Saint Seiya: Knights of the Zodiac season 1 half 2 The second a part of the primary season of the anime collection